sankar-boro/axia-network-v2/scripts/ansible/README.md

-# Ansible for AvalancheGo
+# Ansible for Axia

-[Ansible](https://ansible.com) playbooks, roles, & inventories to install [AvalancheGo](https://github.com/sankar-boro/avalanchego) as a systemd service.
+[Ansible](https://ansible.com) playbooks, roles, & inventories to install [Axia](https://github.com/sankar-boro/axia) as a systemd service.
 Target(s) can be

 - localhost